Lutando/docs-oxd/sources/oxdserver/index.md

 ### Get User Info

-Use the access token to from the step above to retrieve a JSON object with the user claims.
+Use the access token from the step above to retrieve a JSON object with the user claims.

 Request: